 - Rinse you chicken thighs, then pat dry with paper towels.4 chicken thighs

-- Brush olive oil on both sides (all surfaces) of all the chicken.2 Tbsp olive oil
+- Brush olive oil on both sides (all surfaces) of all the chicken.2 tablespoon olive oil

 - In a large Ziploc plastic bag add the bread crumbs, optional cornmeal, salt, paprika, celery salt, garlic powder, ground black pepper, onion powder, chili powder, plus optional oregano and parsley if desired.
-Close the bag and mix the ingredients together by shaking the bag gently until well combined.1 ½ cups breadcrumbs, 2 Tbsp cornmeal, 2 tsp salt, 2 tsp paprika, ½ tsp celery salt, ¾ tsp garlic powder, ½ tsp ground black pepper, ½ tsp onion powder, ½ tsp chili powder, 1 pinch oregano, 1 pinch parsley
+Close the bag and mix the ingredients together by shaking the bag gently until well combined.1 ½ cups breadcrumbs, 2 tablespoon cornmeal, 2 teaspoon salt, 2 teaspoon paprika, ½ teaspoon celery salt, ¾ teaspoon garlic powder, ½ teaspoon ground black pepper, ½ teaspoon onion powder, ½ teaspoon chili powder, 1 pinch oregano, 1 pinch parsley

 - Reopen the bag of breadcrumbs and seasoning, then place 1 chicken thigh in the bag at a time.
 Seal the bag leaving a bit of air in the bag.